Hemanthneu/Encryption-and-Decryption-in-Python-/README.md

-# Encryption-and-Decryption-in-Python-

-Implementing the Columnar Transposition Cipher
+# Implementing the Columnar Transposition Cipher

 Welcome to the Encryption and Decryption in Python project!
 This repository focuses on the implementation of a TranspositionCipher class, a fundamental tool for encrypting and decrypting text using the columnar transposition cipher method.
 This project is a significant step towards contributing to the ongoing efforts to enhance data security and confidentiality in programming.